Skip to main content

 Share:

-In addition to U.S. clients, Jason has represented numerous foreign companies, including several from Israel and others from Bermuda, Canada, China, England, Germany, Ireland, Italy, Kazakhstan, Luxembourg and Singapore.
+In addition to U.S. clients, Jason has represented a large number of foreign entities, including several from Israel and others from Bermuda, Bulgaria, Canada, the Cayman Islands, China, England, Germany, Ireland, Italy, Kazakhstan, Luxembourg and Singapore.

 Before entering private practice, Jason clerked for the Honorable J.P.
 Stadtmueller of the US District Court for the Eastern District of Wisconsin.